rexchoppers/platform-of-things/_posts/2025-07-25-adding-supervisord-to-aws-elasticbeanstalk-updated-2023.md

 ---

 # Overview
-A year ago, I wote a blog post on how to add Supervisord to AWS Elastic Beanstalk Worker instances (Post can be found [here](/2024/02/07/adding-supervisord-to-aws-elasticbeanstalk)).
+A year ago, I wrote a blog post on how to add Supervisord to AWS Elastic Beanstalk Worker instances (Post can be found [here]({{ '/2024/02/07/adding-supervisord-to-aws-elasticbeanstalk/' | relative_url }})).
 This was on an older version of Amazon Linux, and since then, AWS has released a new version called Amazon Linux 2023.
 This post will cover how to set up Supervisord on the new Amazon Linux 2023.

 # 1: Adding Supervisord files
 Add the following configuration files to your Laravel project.
 For example, we'll be adding them in the `bin/supervisor` directory.